South Bend News-Times

-American comedic actor Charles Butterworth (1896-1946) worked as a News-Times reporter after graduating from Notre Dame.
+American comedic actor Charles Butterworth (1896–1946) worked as a News-Times reporter after graduating from Notre Dame.
 He was allegedly fired for reporting the fictitious death of a prominent South Bend citizen.
 Butterworth went on to work as a journalist in Chicago and New York before heading to Hollywood.
 The paper and its immediate predecessors also helped launch the career of American sports columnist and short-story writer Ring Lardner, who worked for the earlier South Bend Times, and author J.P.
 McEvoy, best known as the creator of the Dixie Dugan comic strip, popular in the 1930s and '40s.

 The News-Times enjoyed a "high-spirited competition" with its rival, the South Bend Tribune, a Republican newspaper, as the two papers tried to outdo each other in local news coverage.
 The News-Times was popular with South Bend's large Eastern European community, remarkable considering that the city had numerous papers in Hungarian and Polish for many years.
-As early as 1914, the News-Times carried a special column, "News of Interest to Polish Citizens."
+As early as 1914, the News-Times carried a special column, "News of Interest to Polish Citizens".
 (Many of South Bend's Hungarians and Poles worked in the auto and carriage industry, the city being home to the Studebaker and Oliver factories.)

 The South Bend News-Times originally published twice a day and changed to once a day in 1927.
-Though its circulation grew during the Great Depression of 1930s, it was operating at a loss, and stopped publishing late 1938.
+Though its circulation grew during the Great Depression of the 1930s, it was operating at a loss, and stopped publishing late 1938.

 Although it reached the peak of its circulation in 1937, the News-Times was haunted by financial difficulties and went out of business on December 27, 1938.
 The last issue included a note from Stephenson stating that it had been published at a loss since 1931.

-The paper was an early sponsors of the Scripps National Spelling Bee, and sponsored a South Bend girl, Betty Robinson, who won the 4th Bee in 1928.
+The paper was an early sponsor of the Scripps National Spelling Bee, and sponsored a South Bend girl, Betty Robinson, who won the 4th Bee in 1928.